| Title: | Linear Programming Discriminant Analysis |

 scale |

-Logical indicating if data is standarised.
+Logical indicating if it is required standardize data.
 When pca=TRUE data is always scaled. |

 pca |